Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 Writing things out concretizes things.
 It helps me to notice fleeting or amorphous feelings and inclinations, so that I can fully engage with them.
 A vague sense of aversion that I only barely notice, will control my behavior, but once I write out “I’m feeling a slight sense of aversion to X”, I can, then ask the next question of “what’s bad about X?”

-Most often, once I make the shift to attending to it directly, I can just feel the underlying psychological structure directly: I can tell exactly what is bad about X, and figure out how to oriet to that, without needing to play the guess-and-check game of traditional focusing.
+Most often, once I make the shift to attending to it directly, I can just feel the underlying psychological structure directly: I can tell exactly what is bad about X, and figure out how to orient to that, without needing to play the guess-and-check game of traditional focusing.

 But, this is only if I notice it and respond to the subtle experience consciously.
 So I want to do everything that I can to make it as low friction as possible to go from “some part of me is partially conscious of something” [can I be more specific about what “something” is] to “I’ve written it down, and thereby have flagged it for myself

 So I want to have a habit of coming back to that log and noting what’s happening frequently.

 This is especially important because many of the things that I most want to notice tend to decrease how much consciousness I have available.
 If I’m agitated or anxious, my attention is likely trying to dissociate or distract myself to flee some pain.
-And I do not want to brute force stop that disciation or distraction, but I do want to notice it and stay with ti.
+And I do not want to brute force stop that dissociation or distraction, but I do want to notice it and stay with ti.

 This sort of work is just too slippery to do only in my head.
 Fastidious Time tracking